tommybutler/mlearnpy2/README.md

 This repository of utilities does not come with an installer.
 It is also assumed you will know how to copy these files, where to put them, and how to use them--simply based on how they are named.
 DO NOT blindly copy these over existing files.
 If you don't know what you're doing, get help from a friend who does.

 # Setup
+1. clone this repo somewhere on your target Linux host (`/var/tmp`?)
-1. Add this to your .bashrc
+1. add this to end of your .bashrc file
 ```bash
 # Python VirtualEnvWrapper
 if [[ -e /usr/local/bin/virtualenvwrapper.sh ]]